cschell/who-is-alyx/Readme.md

 This dataset has been created for academic research and is used in the following publications:

 1. ["Who Is Alyx?
-A new Behavioral Biometric Dataset for User Identification in XR"](https://www.frontiersin.org/articles/10.3389/frvir.2023.1272234), 2023, C. Rack, T.  Fernando, M. Yalcin, A. Hotho, and M. E. Latoschik, *arXiv e-prints*
+A new Behavioral Biometric Dataset for User Identification in XR"](https://www.frontiersin.org/articles/10.3389/frvir.2023.1272234), 2023, C. Rack, T.  Fernando, M. Yalcin, A. Hotho, and M. E. Latoschik, *Frontiers in Virtual Reality*
 2. ["Extensible Motion-based Identification of XR Users using Non-Specific Motion Data"](https://arxiv.org/abs/2302.07517), 2023, C. Rack, K. Kobs, T. Fernando, A. Hotho, M. E. Latoschik, *arXiv e-prints*

 ## Setup